jesabelle94/pands-project/README.md

 ## Use Of This Project

-This project is useful for getting started with Data Analytics and importantly to demonstrate the following:
+This project is useful for getting started with Data Analytics.
+The Iris dataset is a fundamental dataset in Data Science and Machine Learning.
+Researchers measured these features of various iris flowers and recorded them digitally, and importantly to demonstrate the following:

 - Source and investigate sets of data.
 - Programmatically explore and visualize data.
 - Apply basic mathematical data analysis techniques to data sets.